kbparagua/numerous.js/README.md

 `<%= link_to "add tag", "#", :class => "numerous-add", :id => "for-key-list" %>`

-- `numerous-add` class is required.
+- `numerous-add` class is required
-- `for-key-list` id is used as a reference on which div does the new fields will be appended.
+- `for-key-list` id is used as a reference on which div will the new fields will be appended

 Add Tag's id must be in this format: `for-<id of div to update>`